 Mark S. Soberman, MD, MBA, past president of the ACCC, stated a potential solution to the shortage of top-level medical expertise: oncology practices should work more closely with primary care physicians and give them a supporting role in cancer care.

-Spotlight on psychiatry needs
+Spotlight on Psychiatry Ceeds

-Nearly 1 in 5 US adults, approx. 44 million, experiences mental illness in a given year.[iv]
+Nearly 1 in 5 US adults, approx. 44 million experiences mental illness in a given year.[iv]
 In 2015, the disease burden of mental health and substance use disorders was higher than for any other condition, as reported by the Journal of the American Medical Association. [v] For psychiatrists alone, a 2017 report published by the National Council for Behavioral Health estimates the shortage will be between 6,100 and 15,600 practitioners by 2025.

-“Psychiatrists are a dire pain point in the nation’s clinician shortage”, Travis Singleton, EVP Merritt Hawkins says.
+“Psychiatrists are a dire pain point in the nation’s clinician shortage”, Travis Singleton, EVP Merritt Hawkins, says.
 “We judge the shortage in psychiatry to be more severe than any other specialty we recruit.
 Though there has been increased interest in psychiatry among medical graduates selecting residency programs recently, our ability to train more psychiatrists remains limited because residency positions are limited.”

-Fear and stigma associated often causes a lack of proactive approach to managing mental health.
+Fear and stigma associated often cause a lack of a proactive approach to managing mental health.
 Many patients fail to seek help at the onset of a mental health issue, and face barriers in accessing psychiatric care including appointment availability as well as financial limitations.
 Patients going without the psychiatric care they need often end up in the emergency room.
 However, the hospital emergency department isn’t designed to address ongoing behavioral health issues that require personalized, psychiatric interventions. [vii]

 - The number of visits to emergency departments with mental disorders as the primary diagnosis: 5.7 million